Alternance

 Together with these partners, Montpellier Management organizes information sessions, workshops, and participates in major career events led by the University of Montpellier, all aimed at facilitating professional integration.

-Students also have access to ResUM, a dedicated platform for internship, work-study, and job offers.
+At the same time, university students have access to a dedicated tool for viewing targeted internship, work-study, and job offers: ResUM.

-A large number of institutional and private websites also offer online services.
-Don’t hesitate to check them out!
+A large number of institutional and private websites also offer online deals.
+Feel free to check them out!

 Apprenticeship funding reform plan